RaymondTana/RaymondTana.github.io/projects/pages/Langr.md

 Implemented in vanilla JavaScript.
 We make use of many sources of data in order to create this game.

-Spoken samples, sentence text, and other speaker metadata are sourced from `Mozilla CommonVoice`.
+Spoken samples, sentence text, and other speaker metadata are sourced from `Mozilla Common Voice (v24)`.
 Language metadata was mainly sourced from `Glottolog`, including a language's family lineage.
 Phonetic transcriptions are generated using `eSpeak`.
 And the `langcodes` library helps to translate between each library using standard ISO 639‑3 codes.

 ## GitHub Repository